20 + Best Free Things to do in Rome, Italy

 One of the most unique places we visited during our 4 days in Rome was most certainly the Pyramid of Caius Cestius.
 You must walk through a graveyard accompanied by cute cats to reach the Pyramid.
 Believe it or not, this Egyptian-inspired burial was built sometime between 18-12 BC.

-While inside, make sure to follow their wishes and not post any photos to social media.
+While inside, make sure to follow their wishes and not post any photos on social media.

 12. Largo di Torre Argentina

-Largo di Torre Argentina is easily another one of the best free things to do in Rome.
-For one, you will get to see 4 ancient Roman ruins, called A, B, C, and D. More importantly, this is the square where it is believed that Julius Caesar was murdered.
+Largo di Torre Argentina is probably one of the more underrated places to visit in Rome, making it more of a hidden gem.
+For one, you will get to see 4 ancient Roman ruins.
+More importantly, this is the square where it is believed that Julius Caesar was murdered.

 And if both of those are not enough reasons to stop by this square, you will also be likely to see a bunch of cats roaming around, and who doesn’t love a cute cat?